Kaukab06/MY-PORTFOLIO/README.md

 ### Web Development Pages (Coming Soon)
 I'm currently working on building interactive web pages.
 Stay tuned for more updates on my projects!

-### Basic AI Project with Sora (Image Attachment) - In Progress
-As part of my learning process, I experimented with Sora, where I attached images to generate AI-based outputs.
-This helped me understand the potential of combining image data with AI models.
-This project is currently in progress.

 ## How to Run This Project Locally

 1. Clone this repository to your local machine: